Dove Hall 01 (May 2013)

 sketchfab

-Prehistoric carved rock found on private farmland, SW of Dove Hall, Baildon, West Yorkshire.
-This stone may not be in situ and may have been moved.
-Referenced IAG190 in Boughey & Vickerman’s 2003 publication ‘Prehistoric Rock Art of the West Riding’, the authors describe: ‘Irregular earth-fast, medium sized rock of fine grit.
-On vertical face are 4 clear cups grouped together, another shallow cup and another group of cups.’
-CSI: Rombalds Moor project recorded ‘Dove Hall 01’ on ERA noting similar motifs with the addition of a possible starter cup and a partial ring.
-ERA info: https://archaeologydataservice.ac.uk/era/section/panel/details.jsf?eraId=2615 Historic England listing: https://historicengland.org.uk/listing/the-list/list-entry/1011738 This decimated model was created from 3 stereo pairs captured by Richard Stroud (CSI Team) in May 2013.
+Prehistoric carved rock unearthed on private farmland, southwest of Dove Hall, Baildon, West Yorkshire.
+This stone may be out of place and potentially relocated.
+Referenced IAG190 in Boughey & Vickerman’s 2003 publication ‘Prehistoric Rock Art of the West Riding’, where authors describe: ‘Medium-sized rock with a fine grit texture, earth-fast.
+On its vertical face are four distinct cups grouped together, another shallow cup, and another group of cups.’
+CSI: Rombalds Moor project recorded ‘Dove Hall 01’ on ERA, noting similar motifs accompanied by a possible starter cup and partial ring.
+ERA info: https://archaeologydataservice.ac.uk/era/section/panel/details.jsf?eraId=2615 Historic England listing: https://historicengland.org.uk/listing/the-list/list-entry/1011738 This digital model was created from 3 stereo pairs captured by Richard Stroud (CSI Team) in May 2013.
 The imagery forms part of the HLF funded CSI: Rombalds Moor / Watershed Landscape Project archive.

 Download Model from sketchfab